JSeawell/Assembly/README.md

 A series of programs written in Assembly Language (MASM)

 > # Program 1 - Integer Arithmetic
 > Asks user to enter 2 integers.
-Calculatesand diplays the sum, difference, product, and quotient/remainder of those numbers.
+Calculates and diplays the sum, difference, product, and quotient/remainder of those numbers.
 > ## What I learned:
 > 1. MASM language
 > 2. Defining/Initializing variables